Whatever you want your money to do, setting savings goals can help you get there.

 Getting started

-Setting yourself a savings goal, such as putting down a property deposit or buying a car can help you to be more disciplined about saving, and you might end up putting aside more than you might otherwise.
+Setting yourself a goal, such as building up your retirement savings or buying a new car, can help you to be more disciplined about saving, and you might end up putting aside more than you might otherwise.
 It’s a bit like when you have a list of things you want to get done on a particular day, you normally get far more done than if you don’t write it all down.

 - You want an ‘emergency fund’.
 If you have savings you can pay for things like a car repair or new boiler without having to borrow money.
 Find out more about how to go about this in our guide How to build an emergency cash buffer.